When your fixed rate mortgage deal ends, your mortgage will revert to your lender’s standard variable rate (SVR) of interest.

 Is it worth getting a new mortgage deal?

-In some circumstances, remortgaging may not be the best option.
-So although it’s good to start thinking about remortgaging in good time, it’s important not to rush into it – as occasionally you’re better off sticking with what you have.
+So although it’s good to start thinking about remortgaging in good time, it’s important not to rush into it – as you may be better off sticking with what you have.

 Similarly, if your outstanding debt is under £50,000, any new mortgage fees could eat into any savings you stand to make, and many lenders won’t consider taking on a mortgage this small.

-Also, if your financial situation has changed in a big way, for instance if you or your partner is no longer working or you have new debt, lenders may be hesitant to provide a remortgage.
+Also, if your financial situation has changed in a big way, for instance, if you or your partner is no longer working or you have new debt, lenders may be hesitant to provide a remortgage.

-If you believe you can still comfortably afford the repayments on your new SVR mortgage, staying with it may be the easier option at least until your circumstances improve again.
+If you believe you can still comfortably afford the repayments on your new SVR mortgage, staying with it may be the easier option, at least until your circumstances improve again.

 For more information on what sort of mortgage you may be able to afford, try our mortgage calculator.